-Philip Shetler-Jones is a James Cook Indo-Pacific fellow at the Council on Geostrategy and is also employed with the European Union project for enhancing security cooperation in and with Asia.
-He previously worked at Chatham House as a consulting fellow on Indo-Pacific security and led the international security program at the World Economic Forum.
-He has also worked on planning and analysis for international organizations including the U.N., EU and OSCE.
+Philip Shetler-Jones is a senior research fellow for Indo-Pacific security in the international security team at the Royal United Services Institute.
+He has previously worked at Chatham House as a consulting fellow on Indo-Pacific security and led the international security program at the World Economic Forum.
+He has also worked on planning and analysis for international organizations including the United Nations, the European Union, and the OSCE.
 His areas of expertise include European and Asian security.

-Michito Tsuruoka is an associate professor at Keio University, Japan.
-He is concurrently a senior fellow at the Centre for Security, Diplomacy and Strategy (CSDS), Brussels School of Governance.
-Prior to joining Keio in 2017, he was a senior research fellow at the National Institute of Defense Studies (NIDS), Ministry of Defense.
+Michito Tsuruoka is an associate professor in the faculty of policy management at Keio University, Japan.
+He is concurrently a visiting fellow at the Strategic and Defence Studies Centre of the Australian National University and a senior fellow at the Centre for Security, Diplomacy and Strategy at the Brussels School of Governance.
+Prior to joining Keio in 2017, he was a senior research fellow at the National Institute of Defense Studies, Ministry of Defense.
 He also served as an advisor for NATO at the Embassy of Japan in Belgium.
 Tsuruoka received his Ph.D. from King's College London and his areas of expertise include international security, contemporary European politics, Europe-Japan/Asia relations, and Japan’s foreign, security and defense policy.

-Coming Soon.
-USIP will gather the findings from a series of working group discussions into a report aimed at helping U.S., NATO and Indo-Pacific policymakers maximize the benefits and understanding the limitations of cooperation as the United States and its allies and partners work to adjust to geostrategic changes.
+USIP gathered the findings from a series of study group discussions into a report aimed at helping U.S., NATO and Indo-Pacific policymakers maximize the benefits and understanding the limitations of cooperation as the United States and its allies and partners work to adjust to geostrategic changes.